icpc/ccs-specs/World_Finals_CCS_Requirements.md

 This document specifies the requirements for a Contest Control System (CCS) to be considered for managing the operation of the
 [ICPC World Finals](https://icpc.global).
-It defines the specific capabilities and constraints that any candidate system must provide, beyond those required for general CLICS compatibility.
+It defines the specific capabilities and constraints that a candidate system must provide, beyond those required for general CLICS compatibility.

 A candidate CCS MUST first satisfy all base requirements defined in the